 The many different types of herbal teas provide a variety for all tastes and preferences.
 The most popular ones are rosehip, rooibos, echinacea, peppermint, chamomile, and raspberry leaf.
 Among these are some that have been used beneficially for weight loss.

 These types of herbal teas can be found in capsules or powder form, but it is also possible to prepare them using the leaves of the plant, which you can purchase online or in local organic markets.
-Other appetite-suppressing herbal teas provide caffeine, such as guarana seeds, that further increase the body’s ability to break down stored fat (5).
+Some appetite-suppressing herbal teas provide caffeine, such as guarana seeds, that may further increase the body’s ability to break down stored fat (5).

 Are Herbal Teas Safe?